 "Customer service training is about learning how to take control of your customers' experience."

-Customer service training can really help all customer facing people, especially those people who face challenging customers on a daily basis.
+Our training can really help all customer facing people, especially those people who face challenging customers on a daily basis.
 It will also help those who want to improve the service they deliver.

 Clients with challenges are by definition under a degree of stress.
 Things haven’t gone they way they want.
 Service has not been as good as they expected.
 But here is an opportunity to create a loyal and appreciative customer.
 Research tells us that a customer who has had a service issue resolved can be more loyal than one who hasn’t.